SiddeshSambasivam/SiddeshSambasivamWebsite/content/blog/EE4285: Computational Intelligence/_index.md

 ---
 # Page title

-title: EE4285 Computational Intelligence
+title: Notes for EE4285 Computational Intelligence

 # Title for the menu link if you wish to use a shorter link title, otherwise remove this option.

-linktitle: EE4285 Computational Intelligence
+linktitle: Notes for EE4285 Computational Intelligence

 # Page summary for search engines.